 How long will it take to have dentures made?

-Digital dentures can be made with much fewer appointments than conventional dentures.
-In some cases your dentures can be made in two appointments taking about 2 weeks.
-The average time for new dentures with a try in visit is a total of four weeks.
+The average time for new dentures with a try in visit is a total of four-six weeks.

 How much do dentures cost?